What to do about out-of-control kids? Your colleagues share their strategies.

 I had a class with 15 disruptive students.
 They were the class from hell!
 It’s so unfair to the other kids.
-So every period I would start by announcing that I was taping my class, and the tape would be available to any parent, teacher, or principal.
+So every period I would start by announcing that I was videotaping my class, and the video would be available to any parent, teacher, or principal.
 If there were outbursts, I would have them recorded.

-I never had any more trouble and I never had to use the tapes.
-Check the laws in your state—my principal said I could do it if I announced it every day.
+I never had any more trouble and I never had to use the video.
+However, you MUST check the laws in your state and your school's policy to make sure you are allowed to do this—my principal said I could do it if I announced it every day.

 Retired middle school reading teacher, Urbandale, Iowa